keikai/doc/dev-ref/Import.md

 ## Switch Sheets Example

-Here we demonstate a basic usage: allowing users to use a listbox outside of the spreadsheet to select and switch to the selected sheet.
+Here we demonstrate a basic usage: allowing users to use a listbox outside of the spreadsheet to select and switch to the selected sheet.

 ![]({{site.devref_image_folder}}/Zss-essentials-book-sheet.png)